SetProtocol/STIPS/STIPS/STIP-003.md

 Leverage token notes:
 - For exact input issuances and exact output redemptions we need to call sync on `CompoundLeverageModule` before calculating the price
+- For Aave and Compound, we need different ways to fetch the values of the underlying asset.
+In Aave, it is a 1 to 1 relationship.
+In Compound, we need to call `balanceOfUnderlying` on the CToken contract.
+- Before fetching the required collateral and debt amounts for a leveraged token, we must call sync on the associated leverage module.

 Useful links: